 Governors noted the receipt of a letter from Ofsted regarding a section 8 monitoring visit undertaken to West Wimbledon on 15 July – see https://files.ofsted.gov.uk/v1/file/50169877 - which had concluded that leaders and those responsible for governance are taking effective action in order for the school to become a good school.
 Further action has been identified around ensuring that what children learn in the early years feeds into their learning in Year 1, particularly in subjects such as science, history and geography.
 Governors were advised that Ofsted is currently pursuing a theme around the early years linkage as choices around curriculum and delivery impact on the foundations for future learning, although this is not necessarily a particular issue for the school.

-LK reported that despite the extent of disruption throughout the last year, Wimbledon Park has still undertook a significant amount of professional development as well as attained the primary science quality mark and Gold Award for the Anti Bullying Alliance.
+LK reported that despite the extent of disruption throughout the last year, Wimbledon Park has still undertaken a significant amount of professional development as well as attained the primary science quality mark and Gold Award for the Anti Bullying Alliance.
 The school has continued to focus on the wider curriculum, building the pedagogy and reflecting on lesson delivery.
 The school has a new computing lead and an Inset on addressing gaps in teachers’ subject knowledge is planned in October.

 RESOURCES